 Following breast augmentation procedures patients often feel a mixture of emotions.
 Excitement, nerves, and the anticipation of seeing the results from a procedure they have typically been planning for years can sometimes feel a little overwhelming.

-After months of waiting for their surgery date and visualising what their new breasts will look like, it is not uncommon for patients to feel like their breast implants are too big or too small, especially in those first few days post-op.
+After months of waiting for your surgery date and visualising what your new breasts will look like, it is not uncommon to feel like your breast implants are too big or too small, especially in those first few days post-op.
 It is important for patients to remember that the recovery period for a breast augmentation is usually up to 6 weeks and the healing process is a marathon not a sprint.

 Initially breast implants can sit high on the chest wall and the breasts can appear swollen and sometimes slightly pointy.
 However, over time as the implant begins to settle and the breast tissue heals the ‘drop and fluff’ process takes place, creating a full rounded shape.

 Patience is key, every patient is different, and some heal quicker than others, so try not to compare yourself.
 MYA recommend that breast implants can take between 6-8 weeks to settle and drop and fluff but it can take up to a year for scars to fully fade and for patients to see the final result.
 This is due to a number of factors such as, swelling, implant movement and tissue contraction.